jonnyweatherly/aajonusnet/md/Interviews/Raw to Radiant Interview.md

 [music]

-[Intermission]: You're listening to Voice America Health and Wellness.
+[Intermission] You're listening to Voice America Health and Wellness.
 Rawtoradiant.com is the ultimate source of information on raw foods, health, and wellness.
 Here you'll find the latest articles on how both cooked and raw foods affect our well-being.
 Browse the store to shop for everything you need to transition life-giving raw foods into your current diet and lifestyle.
 Find books, CDs, juicers, blenders, raw living minerals, raw foods, and amazing skin care products.
 Make sure to check the calendar of events for Kim's schedule of lectures and workshops.
 Rawtoradiant.com, raw foods to radiant health.
 You're listening to Voice America Health and Wellness.

 [ads]

-[Intermission]: You're listening to Raw to Radiant with host Kim Cohen.
+[Intermission] You're listening to Raw to Radiant with host Kim Cohen.
 If you have a question for Kim or your guest, call now.
 Our toll-free number is 1-866-472-5792.
 That number again is 1-866-472-5792.
 Now back to Raw to Radiant.

 K: Welcome back to Raw to Radiant.
 I'm your host, Kim Cohen, and today we're talking with Dr. Aajonus Vonderplanitz about the health benefits of raw unpasteurized dairy.
 And I apologize, we had to go to a commercial right between a thought there, so if you can go ahead and continue on what you were talking about earlier.